Charging your EV

-Vehicle charging is an important part of purchasing and driving an electric car.
-Here's where you can find out more about how charging works, potential electrical upgrades for Level 2 charging, and the best times to charge your vehicle.
+Vehicle charging is an important part of owning an electric car.
+Here's where you can find out more about how charging works, potential electrical upgrades for level 2 charging, and the best times to charge your vehicle.

 Level 1 (120V/15A)